Today: 9:00 AM - 5:00 PM

 Also learn about the life of a wildlife manager at Wildlife Management HQ, where you can see the tools of the trade, communicate over radio and sit in a real grounded Bell 47 helicopter or Land Rover.

-Children’s Adventure Trails, open for the season from 9 a.m. - 5 p.m. daily (weather permitting), is an interactive exhibit that highlights kids’ learning through play in nature, and is located near the North Entrance and the Dick and Mary Holland Meadowlark Theater.
+Open weather permitting, Children’s Adventure Trails is an interactive exhibit that highlights kids’ learning through play in nature, and is located near the North Entrance and the Dick and Mary Holland Meadowlark Theater.

 Resting on five acres, the exhibit is made up of a variety of habitats, interactive animal exhibits and climbing areas allowing guests to learn through exploring and unleash their inner animal.